 COLDS, DYSBIOSIS, AND ALLERGIES, O MY!

-A couple of winters ago, both my son and I were sick almost constantly despite all our natural cold and flu remedeies (minus colostrum since I didn’t know then what I do now!), while the rest of the the family was fine.
+A couple of winters ago, both my son and I were sick almost constantly despite all our natural cold and flu remedies (minus colostrum since I didn’t know then what I do now!), while the rest of the the family was fine.
 That was my first sign something was off.
 Later that spring, I also developed severe seasonal allergies, which I had never had before – so bad I had to carry a full box of Kleenex with me everywhere for weeks!

 I ran GI MAP comprehensive stool tests on both of us since I knew from my work with clients that the gut is often the best place to start.
 We both had dysbiosis (imbalance of good and bad bacteria), but I also noticed something else – VERY low secretory IgA levels (which can result from dysbiosis), a marker of poor immune function that can lead to more colds and flu, seasonal allergies, leaky gut, and even food sensitivities (which I also showed signs of).